Welcome to The Retired Investor

 Since 1997, our purpose at Index Investor LLC has been to help investors, corporate, and government leaders better anticipate, more accurately assess, and adapt in time to emerging threats.

-For Retired Investors, this means providing early warning of potentially large losses that can ruin their life plans.
+For Retired Investors, this means providing strategic risk intelligence and early warning of potentially large losses that can ruin their life plans.

 Despite this, warnings to investors about downside risks are still all-too-rare.
 As the legendary investor Jeremy Grantham has written, while this is frustrating it is not surprising: